 File your FAFSA to be eligible for other forms of state and federal grants and loans.

 The VCO/BM of the benefit you receive is responsible for verifying your attendance to VA each semester.
-The VCO/BM also maintains records and reporting documentation to the VA of your major, the number of credits you are enrolled in, the grades earned each term, and your academic standing.
+The VCO/BM also maintains records and reporting documentation to VA detailing your major, the number of credits you are enrolled in, the grades earned each term, and your academic standing.

 Your Responsibility- IMPORTANT!